jian0084/mad9022-w19/docs/assignments/projects.md

 - Create an Android app with Cordova on Windows that allows the user to take a picture of anything and review it.
 - The app will be a single page application - a single HTML file with a series of divs where only one of the divs appears at a time.
+- Use of the History API is optional for this assignment.

 #### Home Page